Skip to content

 1. Pour 2-3 measures of whisky into your jar

-2. Add your chosen spice or botanical
+2. Add your chosen spices or botanicals

 Tip: The key is to remove the botanicals at the right moment.
 Leave them in too long, and they can overpower the whisky's natural character.
 Tasting regularly will help you judge the moment.

-Six spice infusions to try
+Six spice infusions to try (in 2 - 3 measures of whisky).

 1. Black Cardamom: Smoky menthol